C47D/r3/spi1_3slaves/README.md

 From the awesome [Raspberry Pi Arch Linux Wiki] (https://wiki.archlinux.org/index.php/Raspberry_Pi#SPI):

-And Raspberry Pi Device Tree Overlay README
+And Raspberry Pi Device Tree Overlay README (see /boot/overlay/README)

+NOTE: spi1 is accesible in devices with the 40 pin header.

 > To enable the /dev/spidev* devices, add (or uncomment) the following line on
 > /boot/config.txt: